buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcRelAssignsToResource.md

 ## Attributes

 ### RelatingResource

 Reference to the resource to which the objects are assigned to.

 { .change-ifc2x4}
 > IFC4 CHANGE Datatype expanded to include _IfcResource_ and _IfcTypeResource_.

 ## Formal Propositions

 ### NoSelfReference

-The instance to wich the relation points shall not be contained in the set of _RelatedObjects_.
+The instance to which the relation points shall not be contained in the set of _RelatedObjects_.